emvaugh2/Linux-RedHat-Study-Notes/README.md

 I actually went through an Intro to Containers and Orchestration course yesterday.
 It was a nice review.
 May look at Docker and RHCSA at the same time.

+The `tar` command by itself doesn't do anything so you always have to have options.
+Make sure you're familiar with the common options like c, z, f, x, v, t, etc.

 ## 12.11.2024